 An Incomplete Extension ("IE") is a temporary grade which may be given by arrangement with the student and with approval of the instructor and chair/program director when an extension of time for a previously approved Incomplete is needed.
-Incomplete Extensions are limited to at most one additional semester.
+For Doctoral students enrolled in a course to complete the dissertation, Incomplete Extensions are limited to at most the six-year length of time for program completion.
+All other graduate students' and courses' Incomplete Extensions are limited to at most one additional semester.
+The "IE" grade is converted to an "F" grade if the work is not completed and submitted to the instructor.
 An "IE" grade is not calculated in the student's grade point average and zero hours are credited.